sunng87/slacker/README.md

 ## Examples

-A pair of example server/client can be found under "examples", you can run the examples by `lein2 run-example-server` and `lein2 run-example-client`.
+A pair of example server/client can be found under "examples", you can run the examples by `lein run-example-server` and `lein run-example-client`.
 The example client will print out various outputs from the server as well as a RuntimeException: "Expected exception."
 This exception is part of the example - not a genuine error in the slacker source code.